digital-asset/daml/docs/source/concepts/identity-and-package-management.rst

 By definition, identifiers identify parties, and are thus unique for a ledger.
 They do not, however, have to be unique across different ledgers.
-That is, two parties with identical identifiers in two different ledgers are not the same party.
+That is, two identical identifiers in two different ledgers do not necessarily identify the same real-world party.
 Moreover, a real-world entity can have multiple identifiers (and thus parties) within the same ledger.

 Since the identifiers might be difficult to interpret and manage for humans, the ledger may also accompany each identifier with a user-friendly **display name**.
-Unlike the identifier, the display name is not guaranteed to be unique.
+Unlike the identifier, the display name is not guaranteed to be unique, and two different participant nodes might return different display names for the same party identifier.
 Furthermore, a display name is in general not guaranteed to have any link to real world identities.
 For example, a party with a display name "Attorney of Nigerian Prince" might well be controlled by a real-world entity without a bar exam.
 However, particular ledger deployments might make stronger guarantees about this link.